Seirdy/seirdy.one/content/meta/wcag-conformance.md

 [SC 2.1.1: Keyboard](https://w3c.github.io/wcag/understanding/keyboard.html) OR [SC 2.1.3: Keyboard (No exception)](https://w3c.github.io/wcag/understanding/keyboard-no-exception.html)
-: I don't use any scripts, only vanilla HTML elements and their built-in functionlaity ([ST H91](https://w3c.github.io/wcag/techniques/html/H91)).
+: I don't use any scripts, only vanilla HTML elements and their built-in functionality ([ST H91](https://w3c.github.io/wcag/techniques/html/H91)).
 Additionally, I ensure that non-interactive but horizontally-scrollable elements are focusable, such as `<pre>` elements.

 [SC 2.1.2: No Keyboard Trap](https://w3c.github.io/wcag/understanding/no-keyboard-trap.html)
 : Nothing on this site can trigger a keyboard trap in a compliant browser, as I only use vanilla (X)HTML elements.